dlzi/brevis/CONTRIBUTING.md

 ## Issue Tracker

-The issue tracker is the **only** channel for bug reports and features requests], so please respect the following restrictions:
+The issue tracker is the **only** channel for bug reports and features requests, so please respect the following:

 * **Do not** use the issue tracker for personal support requests.